NotKisoMomo/ARM69/README.md

 **Key-driven split offset:**

 A perfect riffle on a fixed-length list cycles back to its original order after enough passes.
-To break this, each pass offsets the split point using the current key digit:
+To break this, each pass offsets the split point using the current encoded key value, clamped to stay in bounds:

 ```
-Pass i splits at center +/- key[i mod keyLength]
+offset = encodedKey[i mod keyLength] mod (tokenCount / 2)
+split  = center + offset
 ```

 Every pass performs a different split.
 Without the key the split sequence is unknown and the cipher cannot be reversed by brute force.